-Ambient noise tomography is applied to the significant data resources now available across Tibet and surrounding regions to produce Rayleigh wave phase speed maps from 6 to 50 s period.
+Ambient noise tomography is applied to the significant data resources now available across Tibet and surrounding regions to produce Rayleigh wave phase speed maps at periods between 6 and 50 sec.
 Data resources include the permanent Federation of Digital Seismographic Networks (FDSN), five temporary US PASSCAL experiments in and around Tibet, and Chinese provincial networks surrounding Tibet from 2003-2009, totaling ~600 stations and ~150,000 inter-station paths.
 With such a heterogeneous data set, data quality control is of utmost importance.
-We apply conservative quality control criteria to accept between ~5000 to ~45,000 measurements as a function of period which produce a lateral resolution between 100-200 km across most of the Tibetan Plateau.
-Misfits to the accepted measurements among PASSCAL stations and among Chinese stations are similar with a standard deviation of ~1.7 sec, which indicates that the final dispersion measurements from Chinese and PASSCAL stations are of similar quality.
-Phase velocities across the Tibetan Plateau are lower, on average, than those in the surrounding non-basin regions, indicating the crust is probably warm and weak.
-Phase velocities in northern Tibet are lower than those in southern Tibet, implying different spatial and perhaps temporal variations in the way the high elevations of the plateau are created and maintained.
-At short periods (<20 s), very low phase velocities are imaged in the major basins, including the Tarim, Qaidam, Junggar and Sichuan Basins, and in the Ordos Block.
-At intermediate and long periods (>20 s), very high velocities are imaged in the Tarim Basin, the Ordos Block, and the Sichuan Basin.
-These phase velocity dispersion maps provide information needed to construct 3D shear velocity models of the crust across the entire Tibetan Plateau.
+We apply conservative data quality control criteria to accept between ~5000 to ~45,000 measurements as a function of period which produce a lateral resolution between 100-200 km across most of the Tibetan Plateau and adjacent regions to the east.
+Misfits to the accepted measurements among PASSCAL stations and among Chinese stations are similar with a standard deviation of ~1.7 sec, which indicates that the final dispersion measurements from

+Chinese and PASSCAL stations are of similar quality.
+Phase velocities across the Tibetan Plateau are lower, on average, than those in the surrounding non-basin regions.
+Phase velocities in northern Tibet are lower than those in southern Tibet, perhaps implying different spatial and temporal variations in the way the high elevations of the plateau are created and maintained.
+At short periods (<20 sec), very low phase velocities are imaged in the major basins, including the Tarim, Qaidam, Junggar and Sichuan Basins, and in the Ordos Block.
+At intermediate and long periods (>20 sec), very high velocities are imaged in the Tarim Basin, the Ordos Block, and the Sichuan Basin.
+These phase velocity dispersion maps provide information needed to construct a 3D shear velocity model of the crust across the Tibetan Plateau and surrounding regions.